Shaz3e/Laravel-Dev-Kit/README.md

 This project utilizes and integrates various tools and resources to provide an optimized development experience.
 Special thanks to:

 - Laravel: For providing a robust PHP framework.
-- LaraStan: For powerful static analysis tailored to Laravel applications.
-- PHPStan: A static analysis tool that ensures code quality.
 - Pint: Laravel's official code formatter for PHP.
 - Prettier: An opinionated code formatter for JavaScript, CSS, and more.
 - Husky: For Git hooks management to automate checks and ensure quality.
 - Lint-Staged: For running linters against staged Git files.
-- PostCSS: For CSS transformations and optimizations.
 - GitHub Actions: For seamless CI/CD workflows.

 We acknowledge these open-source tools, frameworks, and the global development community for their contributions.